Documentation Index

 The skills

-| Skill | Purpose | Backend endpoint |
+| Skill | Purpose | Wraps |

 |---|---|---|

-generate-presentation | Generate a self-contained HTML presentation in a curated style (slim-tabbed for workshop content, full-deck for cinematic slides).
-Outputs a local .html file. | None — purely local |
+generate-presentation | Generate an HTML presentation in a curated style (slim-tabbed for workshop content, full-deck for cinematic slides).
+Output is either a single .html or a folder with sibling assets, depending on whether the deck needs images/video/3D. | None, purely local |

-get-presentation | Fetch full metadata for one presentation, including each share token’s individual access count and last-accessed time. | GET /getSharedPresentationInfoPublic/{shareId} |
+get-presentation | Fetch full metadata for one presentation, including each share token’s individual access count, last-accessed time, and (for owners) the collaborator list. | slideless get <presentationId> --json |

 export-presentation-pdf | Convert a local HTML deck to a landscape PDF via a bundled Puppeteer runner.
-Auto-injects print CSS. | None — purely local |
+Auto-injects print CSS. | None, purely local |

 A typical session